kvitebjorn/sjakk/sjakk-api/README.md

-Use `dotnet build` to build the solution, and `dotnet run` to start the REST API server.
+Use `dotnet build` to build the solution, `dotnet test` to test the solution, and `dotnet run --project api` to start the REST API server.